KDE/documentation-docs-kdenlive-org/user_interface/menu/sequence_menu.rst

 Show Markers Comments
 ---------------------

-Switches on or off the display of the comment of Markers and Guides.
+Switches on or off the display of the comment of Markers and Timeline Markers.

 .. _timeline-toggle_snap: